robertorcosta/azure-docs.pt-br/articles/data-factory/data-migration-guidance-overview.md

 ---
-title: Use Azure Data Factory para migrar dados de seu data Lake e data warehouse para o Azure
+title: Migrate data from data lake and data warehouse to Azure
-description: Use Azure Data Factory para migrar dados de seu data Lake e data warehouse para o Azure.
+description: Use Azure Data Factory to migrate data from your data lake and data warehouse to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu